beaussan/2020-2021-master-projects/pages/carpooling-app/index.md

 ## Route Page

-it's the page that can display the route and calculate the distance between the two cities in the input
+it's the page that can display the route and calculate the distance between the two cities: the cities are already givin in parameter to the page.

+in this page i've followed these steps :

+- Use Geocoding to translate coordinates into a place address then get their Lat and Long
+- Putting the markers of the cities
+- Use [Polylines](https://pub.dev/packages/flutter_polyline_points) for drawing route between two places
+- Calculate distance of that route:
+  - to calculate the distance i didn't use the Geolocator pulgin to do it. it uses the haversine formula to get the distance between 2 points on a sphere. i used eucleudian distance between the Polylines and at the end i sum them